 - Negotiate a payment plan with the CRA.
 Once your tax payments are complete, the tax lien will lift.

 - File for a consumer proposal or bankruptcy.
 This is a last resort option.
 It will not remove the lien immediately.
-But during the process, some sort of arrangement will arise to handle your tax debt.
-In the case of a consumer proposal, the CRA must agree to your terms of their debt.
+However, during the process, some sort of arrangement will arise to handle your tax debt.
+In the case of a consumer proposal, the CRA must agree to your terms of the debt.
+The lien usually remains till your debt is settled through this arrangement.

 Tax debt is considered very serious.
 Unlike ordinary creditors, the CRA has a lot of authority.
-For this reason, you should handle tax arrears as soon as it comes to your attention.
+For this reason, you should handle tax arrears as soon as they come to your attention.

 We can help you avoid a tax lien in Canada